Khaoklong51/av1-scd/README.md

 - [Pyscenedetect](https://github.com/Breakthrough/PySceneDetect)
 - [WWXD](https://github.com/dubhater/vapoursynth-wwxd) and [Scxvid](https://github.com/dubhater/vapoursynth-scxvid) (vapoursynth)
 - [av-scenechange](https://github.com/rust-av/av-scenechange)
+- [ffmpeg](https://www.ffmpeg.org/) (using scene score and scdet filter)
+- [TransNetV2](https://github.com/soCzech/TransNetV2.git) This project use onnxruntime and opencv-python not tensorflow in the original project

 ## Dependencies

-This is not require dependencies for a full list for python packages checkout requirements.txt\
+This is not require dependencies for a full list for python packages checkout requirements.txt or pypreject.toml\
 if any dependencies is missing it will error out anyway.

 - [Pymediainfo](https://github.com/sbraz/pymediainfo)